Adbri

 Adbri, formerly Adelaide Brighton Cement, is an Australian manufacturer of cement, lime and dry blended products.

 Overview

-Adbri operates manufacturing and distribution facilities in South Australia, the Northern Territory, and New South Wales.
+Adbri operates manufacturing and distribution facilities in South Australia, the Northern Territory, Western Australia and New South Wales.
 Associated brands and companies include Cockburn Cement, Sunstate Cement, Northern Cement, Independent Cement & Lime, and Building Product Supplies.
 The company's Geelong Cement works, at Fyansford, was closed in 2001.

 The company delisted from the Australian Securities Exchange in 2024 following CRH becoming a majority shareholder in the company.

+The CEO of Adbri is Paul Headd.